sgoldenlab/simba/docs/ROI_tutorial_new.md

 ## Shape manipulations

-SimBA allows several forms of shape manipulations that are described below, this includes:
+SimBA allows several forms of shape manipulations that are described in detail below, this includes:

-* Deleting ROIs - this allows you to delete all ROIs or a single user-defined ROI (and re-draw it if necessery).
+* Deleting ROIs - allows you to delete all ROIs or a single user-defined ROI (and re-draw it if necessery).
-* Duplicating ROIs - this allows you to duplicate an already-drawn ROI.
+* Duplicating ROIs - allows you to duplicate an already-drawn ROI.
-* Changing ROI location - this allows you to move an entire ROI to a different location.
+* Change ROI location - allows you to move an entire ROI to a different location.
-* Changing the *shape of the ROI* - this allows you to change the width and/or hight of a rectangle, radius of a circle, or the locations of the outer bounds of a polygon.
+* Change the *shape of the ROI* - allows you to change the width and/or hight of a rectangle, radius of a circle, or the locations of the outer bounds of a polygon.
 * Aligning ROIs - this allows you to move ROIs and ensure that they aligned with other ROIs in the image.
+* Change ROI attributes - allows you to change the name, color or other attributes of an already created ROI.

 ### Deleting ROIs